ABertashDev/CBS_FrontEnd_Marathon/README.md

 - Day 2.
 General styles and creation of the main page header
 - Day 3.
 Creating an adaptive version of the main page
 - Day 4.
 Creation of the "Featured works" section
+- Day 5.
+Creation of a specific article page